rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter2/DMDB_BN_CH2.md

 > Movies(<ins>title</ins>, <ins>year</ins>, length, genre)

-While we might be sure that *title* and *year* can serve as a key for *Movies*, many real-world databses use artificial keys, doubting that it is safe to make any assumption about the values of attributes outside their control.
+While we might be sure that *title* and *year* can serve as a key for *Movies*, many real-world databases use artificial keys, doubting that it is safe to make any assumption about the values of attributes outside their control.

 > Short summaries of some keywords:
 >